NervosEducationHub/EducationHubArticles/README.md

 <br>
 English text should be in a file "index.md" with all images in a /images sub-folder.<br>

 Translations should be in the same folder with language extension added to the end of the file name.
-For example "index-es.md" for Spanish<br>
+For example "index-es.md" for Spanish<br><br>
 **Language extensions:**<br>
 -Spanish: es<br>
 -Chinese: zh<br>